Beytollah Abdollahi

-Beytollah Abdollahi (بیتالله عبداللهی) is an Iranian reformist politician who is currently representative of Ahar and Heris in the Parliament of Iran.
+Beytollah Abdollahi (بیتالله عبداللهی) is an Iranian reformist politician who is the representative of Ahar and Heris in the Parliament of Iran since 2024.
+He was also the representative of Ahar and Heris in the Parliament of Iran from 2017 to 2020.
 He started his career at the Literacy Movement Organization, and was governor of East Azerbaijan Province territories including Heris County, Sarab County, Shabestar County and Marand County.

 2016 election

 In 2016 Iranian legislative election, Abdollahi defeated rivals in Ahar and Heris district in a two-rounds race.
 On 19 May 2016, the Guardian Council declared that the second round elections is voided due to "unlawful interventions" and the representative would be elected in a by-election.